 Greenies are also commonly found in nails that have been damaged in some way or nails that have not had bacteria completely removed prior to the application of enhancements.
 Greenies can be avoided by both clients and nail technicians ensuring hands have been washed thoroughly and that all manicure equipment has been correctly disinfected or disposed of.

 Fortunately, the treatment of greenies for is quick and easy.
-Any enhancements should be removed, and the nail should be lightly buffed.
+Any enhancements should be removed.
 It is hugely important that the nail is then kept dry to prevent further spread of bacteria and that the nail is kept free from enhancements until it has healed.
 Ensure clients are aware that stains from greenies can take months to grow out and if it seems like the discolouration is spreading, a doctor should be contacted.

 The good news is that pseudomonas do not require treatment; they will disperse on their own without antibiotics, cream or ointment.
 Once airborne, the bacteria die, and the stain is left to grow out naturally without harm.

 Your prep and application will help to avoid greenies from appearing on your clients, so ensure you are as thorough as can be.